-If the complainant disputes the response of the Director, International Privacy (or the individual or department within Verizon dealing with the complaint) or any aspect of a finding, and notifies Verizon accordingly, the matter will be referred to the Vice President, Privacy & Chief Privacy Officer ("CPO") who will review the case and advise the complainant of his/her decision either to accept the original finding or to substitute a new finding.
+If the complainant disputes the response of the Director, Privacy Policy & Compliance International (or the individual or department within Verizon dealing with the complaint) or any aspect of a finding, and notifies Verizon accordingly, the matter will be referred to the Vice President & Deputy General Counsel - Chief Privacy Officer ("CPO") who will review the case and advise the complainant of his/her decision either to accept the original finding or to substitute a new finding.
 The CPO will respond to the complainant within one month of the referral.
-If, due to the complexity of the complaint and number of requests, a substantive response cannot be given within this period, the CPO will advise the complainant of the reason for the delay within one month of receipt of the referral, and provide a reasonable estimate for the timescale (not exceeding two further months) within which a response will be provided.
+If, due to the complexity of the complaint, a substantive response cannot be given within this period, the CPO will advise the complainant of the reason for the delay within one month of receipt of the referral, and provide a reasonable estimate for the timescale (not exceeding two further months) within which a response will be provided.
 If the complaint is upheld, the CPO will arrange for any necessary steps to be taken as a consequence.

-- 3.1.4 Individuals whose personal information is processed under the EU Controller Policy also have the right to: i) complain to a competent supervisory authority in the Member State in which the alleged infringement took place, or in which the individual works or habitually resides; ii) and/or to bring proceedings in the courts of a Member State, as described in Section C of the EU Controller Policy.
-These rights will apply whether or not they have first made a complaint to Verizon. - 3.2 Complaints where Verizon is a processor - 3.2.1 Where a complaint arises under the EU Processor Policy in respect of the processing of personal information where Verizon is the processor in respect of that information, Verizon will communicate the details of the complaint to the customer promptly and will act strictly in accordance with the terms of the contract between the customer and Verizon if the customer requires Verizon to deal with the complaint. - 3.2.2 When a customer ceases to exist
+- 3.1.4 Individuals whose personal information is processed in accordance with European data protection law also have the right to: i) complain to a European supervisory authority in the jurisdiction in which the alleged infringement took place, or in which the individual works or habitually resides; ii) and/or to lodge a claim with a court of competent jurisdiction, as described in Section C of the Controller Policy.
+These rights will apply whether or not they have first made a complaint to Verizon. - 3.2 Complaints where Verizon is a processor - 3.2.1 Where a complaint arises under the Processor Policy in respect of the processing of personal information where Verizon is the processor in respect of that information, Verizon will communicate the details of the complaint to the customer promptly and will act strictly in accordance with the terms of the contract between the customer and Verizon if the customer requires Verizon to deal with the complaint. - 3.2.2 When a customer ceases to exist

-In circumstances where a customer has disappeared, no longer exists or has become insolvent, individuals whose personal information is processed and transferred between Group Members on behalf of that customer under the EU Processor Policy have the right to complain to Verizon and Verizon will deal with such complaints in accordance with section 3.1 of this Complaint Handling Procedure.
-In such cases, individuals also have the right to complain to a competent supervisory authority in the Member State in which the alleged infringement took place, or in which the individual works or habitually resides; and/or to bring proceedings in the courts of a Member State as described in Section C of the EU Processor Policy and this will apply whether or not they have first made a complaint to Verizon.
+In circumstances where a customer has disappeared, no longer exists or has become insolvent, individuals whose personal information is collected and/or used in accordance with European data protection law and transferred between Group Members on behalf of that customer under the Processor Policy have the right to complain to Verizon and Verizon will deal with such complaints in accordance with section 3.1 of this Complaint Handling Procedure.
+In such cases, individuals also have the right to complain to a European supervisory authority in the jurisdiction in which the alleged infringement took place, or in which the individual works or habitually resides; and/or to lodge a claim with a court of competent jurisdiction as described in Section C of the Processor Policy and this will apply whether or not they have first made a complaint to Verizon.